Hybanos/Hahalloc/README.md

 This may or may not be related to my cpu's (4 cores - 8 threads) capabilities, but in any way it's a rabbithole I haven't had time to enter.

 # Performance
-The main metric when it comes to performance is allocations per seconds.
+The main metric when it comes to performance is **allocations per seconds**.

 ---

-The 2 following benchmark are "brute force" tests.
+The 2 following benchmarks are "brute force" tests.
 We simply allocate some memory, free it, and repeat.

 Here we compare `hahalloc` and `malloc` by asking $2^{15}$ pointers of increasing sizes.
 ![haha](py/img/single_alloc.png)